 An Overview of Amputation in Dogs

-Amputation is often recommended by veterinarians for treating certain cancers – most commonly soft tissue sarcomas and osteosarcoma.
+Veterinarians often recommend amputation for treating certain cancers – most commonly soft tissue sarcomas and osteosarcoma.
 Depending on the location and type of cancer, combining amputation with chemotherapy and/or radiation may also be recommended.

 The point of amputation is to remove the limb with cancer, but it’s also to provide pain relief.
-These tumor types can really hurt, and dogs feel much better when the source of pain is gone.
+Dogs can often hide their pain from us, but we know these tumor types can really hurt.
+Dogs feel much better when the source of pain is gone.

-If your dog is having an amputation, your veterinary team will go over the specific procedure and an estimate of the cost with you before surgery, but in general, this is what happens during surgery:
+If your dog has an amputation, your veterinary team will go over the specific procedure and an estimate of the cost with you before surgery, but in general, this is what happens during amputation surgery:

-- On the day of your dog’s surgery, your veterinary team will confirm that your dog has fasted as recommended (usually a minimum of 6 hours prior to surgery), and they will perform a physical exam to ensure your dog is healthy enough for anesthesia.
-This is a good time to ask any last-minute questions and confirm how and when you should expect updates on your dog.
+- On the day of your dog’s surgery, your veterinary team will confirm that your dog has fasted as recommended (usually a minimum of 6 hours before surgery), and they will perform a physical exam to ensure your dog is healthy enough for anesthesia.
+This is a good time to ask last-minute questions and confirm how and when you should expect updates on your dog throughout the day.

 - Your dog will usually be hospitalized overnight for continued monitoring and pain management.
 When your dog is ready to go home, your veterinary team will give you post-operative care instructions that should include: